The Bounds of Algorithmic Collusion; $Q$-learning, Gradient Learning, and the Folk Theorem: Solution Concepts

 \section{Solution Concepts}

-We now introduce the solution concepts of the models presented in the previous section.
+We now introduce the solution concepts for the models presented in the previous section.

-While we start by defining Nash equilibria for one-shot games, more attention is dedicated to defining this concept in repeated games as this is a more nuanced setting.

-To provide our results in greater generality, we defined repeated games as a highly parameterised model with both the recall length of the players and the type of monitoring being parameters.
-Our model of repeated games also allows for both mixed and behavioural strategies (although we focus uniquely on the former).

-In the game theory literature, specific solution concepts are defined for certain settings of monitoring, recall and strategy types.
-The discussion of the correspondence of the solution concepts presented here to these specific equilibria (for example, sequential, subgame perfect and perfect public equilibria) can be found in Section~\ref{sec sol}.
+Our model allows for a wide range of monitoring structures.
+In the game theory literature, specific solution concepts are defined for certain settings of monitoring, recall, and admissible strategy types.
+A detailed discussion of how the solution concepts introduced here relate to standard equilibrium notions, such as sequential equilibrium and perfect public equilibrium, can be found in Section~\ref{sec: Impfmon}.